wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 </tbody>
 </table>

-### Deploy business rule in SI server
+### Deploying business rules in SI server

-## Prerequisites

-SI server/servers should be up and running
-Tooling server should be up and running
+To deploy a business rule in the Streaming Integrator server, follow the procedure below.

+!!!tip "Before you begin:"
+    Both the Streaming Integrator server(s) and Streaming Integrator tooling must be up and running.

-1. Save the template group you created as a
-    `           .json          ` file in the
+1. Save the template group you created as a `.json` file in the `<SI_TOOLING_HOME>/wso2/server/resources/businessRules/templates` directory.
-    `           <SI_TOOLING_HOME>/wso2/server/resources/businessRules/templates          `
-    directory.

-2. In the `           BusinessRules          ` section of the
-    `           <SI_TOOLING_HOME>/conf/server/deployment.yaml          `
-    file, add a configuration for the template you created as shown below.
+2. In the `BusinessRules` section of the `<SI_TOOLING_HOME>/conf/server/deployment.yaml` file, add a configuration for the template you created as shown below.

     ``` java
             wso2.business.rules.manager: